swisscom/cdr-client/README.md

       mode: production
 ```

-Some information can also be set as environment variables.
-See [application-client.yaml](./src/main/resources/config/application-client.yaml) for variable names.

-If the host is not set to production, but to stg instead, then the CDR_CLIENT_SCOPE_PREFIX environment variable needs to
-be set to `tst.`.
+If the host is set to stage instead of production, then the scopes needs to be set to `https://tst.identity.health.swisscom.ch/CdrApi/.default`.